Did you offload your baggage to your child? Is it heavy ? 'Comparison Part 2'

 Guide not instruct, discipline not repress and direct not control.

-“See son, I know your love for sports.
+“See, son, I know your love for sports.
 My experience tells me that academics are equally important.
 While I may like to see you excel in academics and get good grades, I also want you to pursue what interests you the most.
 It's 'being the best of whatever you can be' that matters.
-Can we both together work out a way where you are able to manage academics and sports together?
+Can we both together work out a way where you can manage academics and sports together?
 We can talk to your teacher and understand how she can help while you are away for your soccer classes.
 Also, let's work out a schedule which will help you better manage your time."